 String inverters are unique in that they tie a whole row (or rows) of panels together, having them all share the same path to cycle power through.
 This forms a string of panels, hence the name.
 These are the most commonly used inverters, being easy for companies to get their hands on due to being very cheap for both consumer and provider.
 They're also uncomplicated and quick to install, making them the go-to pick for most solar companies looking to sell in bulk.

-It's worth mentioning that Microinverters generally have two times the lifespan of String inverters, which can affect its cost efficiency.
-On average, you'll be getting double the production of a String inverter for one Microinverter, which is a big help in canceling out the added cost.
-Despite this, it still doesn't break completely even, and you'll be paying about twenty-five to fifty percent extra for the added benefits of Microinverters.
+It's worth mentioning that microinverters generally have two times the lifespan of string inverters, which can affect its cost efficiency.
+On average, you'll be getting double the production of a string inverter for one microinverter, which is a big help in canceling out the added cost.
+Despite this, it still doesn't break completely even, and you'll be paying about 25–50% percent extra for the added benefits of microinverters.
 Depending on your array setup and your needs, this may or may not be worth the added cost.

-- String Inverters are optimal in scenarios where you're sure you won't have ANY shade at all, and your array will all be facing in the same direction.
-These are also a good choice if you don't mind replacing them approximately every ten years, and don't plan on expanding your system.
+- String inverters are optimal in scenarios where you're sure you won't have ANY shade at all, and your array will all be facing in the same direction.
+These are also a good choice if you don't mind replacing them approximately every 10 years and don't plan on expanding your system.

 - Microinverters are your go-to choice in situations where your panels are facing in different directions, you think your array may be shaded for a part of the day, or if you're able to receive a lower price than usual on them.
 They're also optimal on smaller arrays you plan to expand in the future.

 - DC optimizers are a compromise between the two, good for situations in which you want the benefits of a microinverter (individual panel monitoring, ability to handle a bit of shade) in exchange for the downsides of a string inverter (shorter lifespan, lack of expansion flexibility).